Repayment plan: we know how to apply for it and other useful information

 When can I apply for a repayment plan?

-• Debt owed to financial institutions: If you are behind on your loan payments, you can request a repayment plan from your bank or other financial institution.
+• Debt owed to financial institutions: If you are behind on your loan payments, you can apply for a repayment plan from your bank or other financial institution.
 Each request is considered separately and you must wait to see if the bank agrees to reschedule.

 • Taxes and fees: In the case of tax arrears, you can ask the tax office to spread the payments.
 The tax office may grant you a repayment plan, but you must clearly demonstrate that a lump sum payment would be liquidating for you.